1 Peter Devotional Commentary

 1 Peter 1:14

-In his introductory remarks, Peter scatters before us the manifold wisdom of God, the superabundant blessings that are ours in Christ; the multiplied glories of salvation and the eternal inheritance which is kept for us in heaven - all of which we received by His grace, through faith in Christ's sacrificial death, burial and resurrection.
-And in light of these superlative facts..
-Peter presents a heart-felt motivation that should spur-on all believers, who are read more...
+In his introductory remarks, Peter scatters before us the manifold wisdom of God, the superabundant blessings that are ours in Christ, the multiplied glories of salvation, and the eternal inheritance which is kept for us in heaven; all of which we receive by His grace, through faith in Christ's sacrificial death, burial, and Resurrection.
+And in light of these superlative facts, Peter presents a heart-felt motivation that should spur on all believers who are kept read more...

 1 Peter 1:15